Martyn Pick: Career as Animation/Live Action Director

 This led to the FilmFour commission "GREEN" which was his first pure live-action drama.
 "PLAZA" was also the basis of a commercial for Budweiser for the US which used the same abrasive mix of raw scratched animation corroding live-action.
 At the same time he directed six high profile sixty second commercials for the American corporation ADM through the agency FCB.
 These were a strong commercial application of all the experiments with integrating live action and CGI into fluid painterly hand animation.

 They received massive exposure on US networks and won the Gold Plaque for Animation at the Chicago Film Festival.

-Recent works

 In 2004 he directed his biggest ever job in the UK which was the BBC promotional trailers for the EURO 2004 tournament in which live-action of famous European footballers were treated in an eclectic mix of painterly styles.
+This received the Silver Promax award.